arielf/cuts/README.md

       `~/.cuts.pl` and the `$ICS` (Input Column Separator) variable.

 ## Other thoughts & notes

+Should I extend the default `$ICS` to also cover `:`, `;`?
+Other punctuation chars?
+I am not sure.
+For some people who regularly use data-sets with these chars as delimiters, it makes sense, but for the vast majority of users, the current simple (and minimalistic) default should work well.

 Why do I support the `filename:colno` syntax? you may ask.
 It seems redundant (since `filename colno` works just as well.)